mozilla-l10n/localizer-documentation/src/tools/pontoon/resources.md

 ![Locales tab](../../assets/images/pontoon/resources/locales.png)

 Next to the `LOCALES` title, the number of available entries is visible.
-The number of preferred locales are in green, all other locales are listed in gray.
+The number for preferred locales is green, while the number for all other locales is in gray.

 Users can select locales to appear at the top of their Locales tab as a preferred locale.
 To add a locale to the preferred locale list, access the [user settings](users.md#locale-settings) page.